dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 2017-08-18 19:16:22 INFO -- [main] app       : Started ServerApplication in 5.032 seconds (JVM running for 5.989)
 ```

-Therefore, as we can see everything worked as expected.
+Therefore, as we can see, everything worked as expected.
 Liquibase managed to apply the schema defined in the `v0001.sql`, and the application started successfully.
 This means that Spring Boot was able to run the application and that JPA/Hibernate found the tables needed to support our entities.

 ## Aside: Securing Spring Boot Apps with Auth0

 Securing Spring applications with Auth0 is very easy and brings a lot of great features to the table.
-With Auth0, we only have to write a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and our [own database of users](https://auth0.com/docs/connections/database/mysql).
+With Auth0, we only have to write a few lines of code to get a solid [identity management solution](https://auth0.com/user-management), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and our [own database of users](https://auth0.com/docs/connections/database/mysql).

 [To learn the best way to secure *Spring Security API endpoints* with Auth0, take a look at this tutorial](https://auth0.com/docs/quickstart/backend/java-spring-security).
 Besides providing tutorials for backend technologies (like Spring), [the *Auth0 Docs* webpage also provides tutorials for *Mobile/Native apps* and *Single-Page applications*](https://auth0.com/docs).

 ## Next Steps: Defining a RESTful API and Querying the Database

-So far we have defined five entities that will hold the data that our application manages and integrated PostgreSQL, with the help of Spring Data JPA, to persist this data.
-We also have successfully configured Liquibase to automatically run scripts that will keep our database synced up with the entities structure.
-What we now is to start defining the RESTful endpoints of our API that will support external clients (e.g. web application and iOS/Android mobile apps).
+So far we have defined five entities that will hold the data that flows on our application.
+We also integrated PostgreSQL, with the help of Spring Data JPA, to persist this data and configured Liquibase to automatically run scripts that keep our database synced up with the entities structure.
+What we need now is to start defining the RESTful endpoints of our API that will support external clients (e.g. web application and iOS/Android mobile apps).
 This feature will be addressed in another article that will be released soon.
 Stay tuned!